Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 Legitimate bad experiences trickle in over time.
 Review bombs arrive all at once—often within a 24-hour window.

 If you suddenly get multiple 1-star reviews after months of consistent 5-star feedback, that’s a red flag.
-Real customer sentiment doesn’t shift that dramatically overnight.
+Real patient sentiment doesn’t shift that dramatically overnight.

 Vague Language Reveals Fakes

 Real negative reviews contain specific details.
-They mention the stylist’s name, the service received, or particular aspects of the experience.
+They mention the provider’s name, the service received, or particular aspects of the visit.

 Fake reviews use generic complaints like “terrible service” or “would not recommend.”
 They could describe any business anywhere.